 - Does the percentage of women on the Board meet or exceed the current benchmark of 20% (average in Fortune 500)?

 - Is the percentage of women of color on the board above the current benchmark of 5%?

 - Does the percentage of women in management meet or exceed the current benchmark of 40% (average according to US Government Accounting Agency)?
 NB: Management figures are self-reported, and definitions may vary.

 **We use the number provided to the SEC of the highest paid executives.
 For non-US companies where that data is not available we count the executives with the word Chief in their titles, and if that is not applicable, we use the company’s listing of top executives.

-- Does the paid maternity leave meet or exceed the current benchmark of ten weeks?
+- Does the paid maternity leave meet or exceed the current benchmark of 12 weeks?

-- Does the fully paid paternity leave meet or exceed the current benchmark of two weeks?
+- Does the fully paid paternity leave meet or exceed the current benchmark of six weeks?